1907 U.S. National Championships (tennis)

-List of champions of the 1907 U.S. National Championships tennis tournament (now known as the US Open).
-The men's tournament was held from 20 August to 28 August on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
-The women's tournament was held from 25 June to 2 July on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The 1907 U.S. National Championships tennis tournament (now known as the US Open) was a tennis tournament that took place from June to August of 1907.

+The women's tournament was held from June 25 to July 2 on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The men's tournament was held from August 20 to August 28 on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
 It was the 27th U.S. National Championships and the third Grand Slam tournament of the three played that year.